 Nicknamed The Treasure City, Cluj boasts impressive baroque and neoclassical architecture, as well as a remarkable cultural life due to the 11 universities that enliven its spirit each year with tons of exultant students.

 The city lies in the province of Ardeal, one of the most picturesque, traditional, and genuine corners of Romania, a place where locals – honest and peaceful – love their land more than anything else, where deep-rooted traditions are carefully kept alive, and where the food has a truly special taste.

-Meritoriously, Cluj-Napoca has been designated as the European Youth Capital in 2015, and has never looked back ever since.
-Nowadays, it’s overflowing with hip designer cafés and fabulous festivals, including Electric Castle the world-famous UNTOLD.
+Meritoriously, Cluj-Napoca was designated as the European Youth Capital in 2015, and has never looked back ever since.
+Nowadays, it’s overflowing with hip designer cafés and fabulous festivals, including Electric Castle and the world-famous UNTOLD.

 The city’s hipster-meets-historic character makes it an ideal getaway for romantics, culture devotees, gourmets, and generally anyone looking to discover Romania as it is – charming and distinctive.